skkylimits/GRIMOIRE/docs/knowledge-base/networking/miw/assets/opdrachten/inleveren/wireshark-bgp.md

                     Community value: 600
     Network Layer Reachability Information (NLRI)
 ```

 `192.168.0.15`
 `Path Attribute - AS_PATH: empty`
-`Path Attribute - NEXT_HOP: 192.168.0.33 `
+`Path Attribute - NEXT_HOP: 192.168.0.33`

-## 4. Explain how BGP uses the AS_PATH attribute to detect and prevent routing loops.
+## 4. Explain how BGP uses the AS_PATH attribute to detect and prevent routing loops

 BGP uses the AS_PATH attribute to prevent loops by rejecting routes that contain the router's own AS number.

 So if it sees it own AS number it will reject the advertised route.

 ## 6 Will a BGP router always choose the route with the shortest AS_PATH length?
-Explain your answer.
+Explain your answer

 No, policy considerations can be more important.
 A router might prefer a longer route for financial or strategic reasons.